wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 0.00038117
 ```

-So this looks good, certainly far from being seen as a husky by the system.
+This looks good, certainly far from being seen as a husky by the system.

 Let's see what attack we can come up with.